timdiels/soylent-recipes/docs/developer_documentation.rst

 When has min and max -> pseudo-target= (min+max)/2

+The solver is least squares.
+Squares because we want a deviation twice as large to count more than twice as much.
+This ensures that a difference to pseudo-target of [0.1 0.9] is rated far worse than [0.5 0.5], while in manhattan distance, these would get an equal 'rating'.

 Normalising nutrients
 ^^^^^^^^^^^^^^^^^^^^^
 When nutrient1 and nutrient2 have a pseudo-target of 1 and 10 respectively, a